Home Sensor cleaning Infrared

 First thing to know about cleaning is to avoid the use of any compressed

 air or compressed gas canister of any kind, whatever anyone tells you.
-In fact,

 the very high velocity of the gas mixture will, by ventury effect, bring close

-particles in air to propel them at a very high speed to the surface, acting as
+particles in air to propel them at a very high speed to the surface,

 a sandblast to your optical surface, and therefore doing unrecoverable damage.